Current International Students

 Curricular Practical Training (CPT) is a type of off-campus employment authorization that enables you to take part in a paid or unpaid academic internship or practice experience integral to your curriculum.

 Optional Practical Training (OPT) allows you to accept paid off-campus employment, directly related to your field of study, for a period up to 12 months.

 - Optional Practical Training Application and Advisor Recommendation [pdf]

 This is a more uncommon type of authorized employment, available only to students in need under specific circumstances.
 When a financial need beyond your control arises, which was unforeseen at the time you applied to the College and after all other potential employment opportunities have proven to be insufficient, you may apply for an Employment Authorization Document through USCIS.
 If you believe your circumstances may qualify for this authorization, please see the international student advisor to confirm eligibility for this benefit and discuss application procedures.

-You are encouraged to meet with the international student advisor in the Center for Academic Advising and Support Services or attend a CPT or OPT information session for advisement prior to submitting a CPT or OPT application.
-Please contact the Center for Academic Advising and Support Services to schedule an appointment.
+You are encouraged to meet with the international student advisor in the Center for Career and Academic Planning or attend a CPT or OPT information session for advisement prior to submitting a CPT or OPT application.
+Please contact the Center for Career and Academic Planning to schedule an appointment.